What Causes Addiction?

 - Is Addiction Hereditary?

 In the past, addiction was viewed as stemming from an individual’s moral failing and weakness of will (NIH, 2010).
 With the advances in scientific research, biological theories of addiction as a “brain disease” are now widely accepted; however, this point of view is still controversial.
-Many prefer to characterize addiction as a condition that requires continued management, rather than a disease, as it promotes the idea that addiction can be managed through behavioral changes and that the individual is ultimately in control of the condition.
+Many prefer to characterize it as a condition that requires continued management, rather than a disease, as it promotes the idea that addiction can be managed through behavioral changes and that the individual is ultimately in control of the condition.

 The disease model is supported by the changes that occur in the brain as a result of continued substance use.
 Through a process of adaptation, the brain attempts to adapt to the presence of a substance in effort to function normally.
 The disease model asserts that while initial choice to use the substance may have been voluntary, over time behavioral choice is lessened as these neurobiological changes occur.